Kim Kardashian ‘Extremely Upset’ With Kanye West’s Twitter Rants, Reports ‘Us Weekly’

 Kim Kardashian is reportedly not happy about her husband Kanye West’s recent Twitter rants.
 The Keeping Up with the Kardashians star is said to be upset about the rapper’s comments and excessive posting.

 According to an April 26 report by Us Weekly Magazine, Kim Kardashian and Kanye West’s relationship is in a strange state at the moment.
-Kardashian is reportedly “extremely upset” by West’s tweets, which have dealt with multiple topics such as firing his lawyer and manager to support President Donald Trump.
+Kardashian is reportedly “extremely upset” by West’s tweets, which have dealt with multiple topics such as firing his lawyer and manager to supporting President Donald Trump.

 Kim is allegedly uneasy because Kanye’s Twitter rants are “adding to the speculation about his mental health.”
 Kardashian reportedly got so upset by the rumors that West may be mentally ill that she took to her own Twitter account for a rant of her own, revealing that it is “unfair” for people to deem her husband mentally unstable simply for revealing his thoughts and opinions.
 Kim added that Kanye is simply “ahead of his time.”